andyguz17/ComputerVision_Basics/README.md

 cv2.destroyAllWindows()
 ```

-This is the method that is already built in Opencv, for better understanding of the sobel operator we can create our own sobel operators and use the convolution to extract the gradients, to find the same results.
+This is the method that is already built in Opencv.
+For Better understanding of the sobel operator we can create our own sobel operators and use the convolution to extract the gradients, to find the same results.
 The Sobel kernels are the following:

 <div style="text-align:center"><img src="Resources/sobel_operators.png" width = 40% /></div>
 <br>